YosysHQ/nextpnr/docs/archapi.md

 ### delay\_t estimateDelay(WireId src, WireId dst) const

-Return an estimate for the total `maxDelay()` delay from the given src wire to the given dst wire.
+Return a rough estimate for the total `maxDelay()` delay from the given src wire to the given dst wire.

 This should return a low upper bound for the fastest route from `src` to `dst`.